-- 1. On the Import tab, click Add Files and add the image or video that you want to use as the watermark.
-For the best look, use images with transparent areas. - 2.
-Drag the watermark clip up to the overlay track to make it appear on top of other videos. - 3.
+- 1. Click the Import icon on the left-hand sidebar.
+On the File import tab, click Add Files and add the image or video that you want to use as a watermark.
+For the best look, use images with transparent areas. - 1.
+Drag the watermark clip up to the overlay track to make it appear on top of other videos. - 2.
 Double-click the watermark clip.
 Change the overlay setting to picture in picture to edit the move and resize the watermark.